 Copyright 2013 Jue Qian

 Qian, Jue.
 "Glucose Monitoring in Various Matrices with Near-Infrared Spectrometry and Chemometrics."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.